caesar0301/libwayback/README.md

 where the input is an individual file output by crawler.

-The download pages will locates in folder `retriever_results` located in current working place;
+The download pages will locate in folder `retriever_results` in current working place;